-Zen Cart is an open source eCommerce shopping cart software for the web-savvy.
+Zen Cart is an open-source eCommerce shopping cart software for the web-savvy (or those with a developer).
 The software, based on PHP/MySQL, is fully customizable and completely free to download.

 Table of Contents

-As open source software, Zen Cart is completely free to download and use.
-Zen Cart comes with a GPL2 license, which guarantees that the software will always be free and that anyone can modify it as they please.
+As open-source software, Zen Cart is completely free to download and use.
+Zen Cart comes with a GPL2 license, which guarantees that the software will always be free, and anyone can modify it as they please.

 You can download Zen Cart and install it yourself on your server, or you can have it hosted on a hosting platform.
 Because Zen Cart is a fairly popular option that’s been around for a long time, many web hosts provide quick Zen Cart installation options.